robotpy/robotpy-docs/vision/other.rst

 ===============

 ``robotpy-cscore`` is a great solution for running image processing on a coprocessor such as the Raspberry Pi or on the Driver Station.
-However, we do not provide precompiled packages at this time and you will need to compile binary packages for your platform.

 Installation
 ------------